MicrosoftDocs/visualstudio-docs/docs/version-control/git-browse-repository.md

 ## Next steps

-To continue your journey, see [Manage Git Repositories in Visual Studio](git-manage-repository.md).
+To continue your journey, see [Manage Git repositories in Visual Studio](git-manage-repository.md).

 ## See also